About

 The

-Linguistics Program, which draws its faculty from several language
+Linguistics Program, which draws its faculty from several language related departments

-related departments at our beautiful campus in Brooklyn, New York,
+at our beautiful campus in Brooklyn, New York, offers students training in understanding

-and covers the full scope of the field of linguistics through
+and analyzing language and covers the full scope of the field of linguistics through

 an interdisciplinary approach.
-We offer students a bachelor of
+We offer students a bachelor of arts degree with

-arts degree with a major and a minor in linguistics.
-In addition,
+a major and a minor in linguistics.
+In addition, students who choose to double-major

-second major may be able to apply up to three courses from their
+with linguistics as their second major may be able to apply up to three courses

 We